Major Admissions and Requirements

 Application - Winter Quarter

-Applications are due by noon on February 2, 2018.
-In addition to academic performance as described above, acceptance will also be based on an essay (500 words or less) explaining why you want a degree in Plastics & Composites Engineering.
+Applications are due the first Friday in February.
+The application for Spring 2018 admissions is now closed.
+In addition to academic performance as described above, acceptance will also be based on an essay (500 words or less) explaining any prior experience, academic challenges and/or achievements that would give insight as to why you would like to study Plastics & Composites Engineering.
 Only complete and on-time applications will be considered.
 Applicants will be notified of decisions prior to Spring quarter registration.

 Students who are accepted must register for PCE 371, MFGE 231 and MFGE 261 Spring quarter before the end of Phase II registration unless they are given explicit permission from a PCE advisor not to do so.
 Students who do not register for these classes by the end of Phase II registration may lose their major status.
 Students need to complete PHYS 163 by the end of fall quarter and MFGE 342 by the end of winter quarter junior year or graduation will be delayed.